dade92/influx-example/README.md

 ## How to use

-Application contains two endpoint, one to write data and the other one to retrieve data.
+Application contains two APIs, one to write data and the other one to retrieve data.
 You can find sample requests in the `./http/test.http` file.

-The two endpoints are the following:
+The two APIs are the following:

 To write data:
 ```http request